 - Pick up a before you go (or how about a ?).

 - Don't leave home without a good travel insurance plan – because you never know what might happen!
 I recommend World Nomads for affordable basic travel insurance.

 For further reading, check out these top NZ posts:

 - New Zealand Smackdown: North Island vs. South Island

-- Postcards from New Zealand
+- The Ultimate New Zealand Bucket List

 - Lupin-Spotting in New Zealand

 - Visiting Hobbiton (Yes, This Place is Real!)